 - 12.6.1.
-The assessment contained within this chapter has identified that construction impacts will result in result in a Moderate to Minor Adverse magnitude of effect in relation to receptors AR1, AR2, AR5, and AR9, in addition to the Minor to Negligible Adverse magnitude of effect in relation to receptor AR7, indicates that a programme of archaeological investigation should be implemented to off-set the proposed impacts. - 12.6.2.
-In relation to receptors AR3, AR4, AR6, and AR8 due to the Negligible adverse magnitude of effect or no impact assessed, no further mitigation measures are recommended. - 12.6.3.
+The assessment contained within this Chapter has identified that construction impacts in association with the EMG2 Works will result in a Moderate to Minor Adverse magnitude of effect in relation to receptors AR1, AR2, and AR5, and therefore indicates that a programme of archaeological investigation should be implemented to off-set the proposed impacts. - 12.6.2.
+In relation to receptors AR3, AR4, and AR6, due to the Negligible adverse magnitude of effect or no impact assessed, no further mitigation measures are recommended. - 12.6.3.
 In order to offset the recognised impacts to receptors AR1 and AR2, a programme of archaeological mitigation will be required.
 Implementation of the archaeological mitigation measures will give rise to a negligible effect on the archaeological resource during construction and operation.
 The archaeological mitigation will be undertaken in advance of construction works commencing.
 This will comprise a targeted programme of archaeological excavation focusing on receptors AR1 and AR2. - 12.6.4.
-The mitigation measures will be secured through the discharge of requirements process which will require a Written Scheme of Investigation (WSI). - 12.6.5.
-In terms of the adverse effects associated with receptor (AR5), it is recommended that any mitigation measures be co-ordinated with any ecological mitigation measures identified and controlled through the CEMP (please see Appendix 3[x])
+The mitigation measures will be secured through the discharge of DCO requirements process which will require a Written Scheme of Investigation (WSI) to be approved (see Requirement 13 of the draft DCO (Document DCO 3.1)). - 12.6.5.
+In terms of the adverse effects associated with receptor (AR5), it is recommended that any mitigation measures be co-ordinated with any ecological mitigation measures identified and controlled through the CEMP in Appendix 3A to this ES (Document DCO 6.3A) compliance with which is secured by Requirement 13 of the draft DCO (Document DCO 3.1).

 12.6.6.
-The assessment contained within this chapter has identified that construction impacts will result in no more than a short term, negligible adverse magnitude of effect to receptor AR10, therefore no further mitigation measures are recommended in regard to the construction phase.
+The assessment contained within this Chapter has identified that construction impacts will result in no more than a short term, negligible adverse magnitude of effect to receptor AR10, therefore no further mitigation measures are recommended in regard to the construction phase.
 Operational impacts to AR10 will result in a minor adverse significance of effect.
-As set out above in regard to the assessment of operational impacts, embedded mitigation within the Scheme, specifically in relation to EMG2 Main Site, comprises extensive bunding and landscaping planting.
-This is set out within the Parameters Plan.
+As set out above in regard to the assessment of operational impacts, embedded mitigation within the EMG2 Project, specifically in relation to the EMG2 Works, comprises extensive bunding and landscaping planting and a Community Park.
+This is set out within the Parameters Plan (Document DCO 2.5).
 No further mitigation measures are therefore proposed.